learnk8s/knote-js/01_writing_a_note_taking_app.md

 }
 ```

 > Don't believe that Docker images are archives?
-Save the image locally with `docker save knote > knote.tar` and inspect it.
+Save the image locally with `docker save knote > knote.tar`, then you can run `tar -tf knote.tar` to inspect it.

 You can list all the images on your system with the following command: